-The reed strength refers to the reed stiffness as measured by manufacturers.
-Some manufacturers label their reeds using categories like soft, medium, and hard, while others use numbers from 1 to 5.
-Yet, more often, you will see the reed strength on the reed packaging with a printed number from 1 to 5, the 5 being the hardest reed while 1 being the softest reed.
+The reed strength is the reed’s stiffness set by manufacturers.
+Some label their reeds as soft, medium, and hard, while others use numbers from 1 to 5.
+Usually, you’ll see the reed strength printed as a number from 1 to 5 on the packaging, with 5 being the hardest and 1 the softest.

 Understanding Reed Ratings

-Of course, heavier reeds may facilitate the playing of altissimo notes and let you achieve a higher volume.
-Yet, the harder reed can make note blending and vibrato much challenging.
-Thus, you would find experienced saxophonists still using softer reeds because they want to facilitate vibrato and note blending.
-Nevertheless, it will be best to opt for a reed strength that best suits your experience level and playing style.
+Heavier reeds let you hit altissimo notes and play louder.
+However, harder reeds make note blending and vibrato challenging.
+Many experienced saxophonists prefer softer reeds for easier vibrato and blending.
+It’s best to pick a reed strength that suits your experience and playing style.

 What is Reed Comparison Chart?